 - The weight can help cut down on stress, physical discomfort, and anxiety, which can improve your physical and mental health.

 - It can release dopamine and serotonin through deep pressure stimulation.
 These brain chemicals are known for their calming effect.
 That makes them a solid choice for battling anxiety disorders.

 - They can help with sleep conditions like restless leg syndrome.
 While it doesn’t take away your condition, it can help with the symptoms, leading to improved sleep.

-- Weighted blankets are being explored as a way to help people struggling with other conditions too, such as agitation in those suffering from dementia.
+- Weighted blankets are being explored as a way to help people struggling with other conditions too, such as dementia.
 So they may help the elderly rest better as well.

 - A weighted blanket is a one-time purchase.
 Over time, it will cost much less than refilling prescriptions.

 - They have also shown promise for common childhood conditions like autism and attention deficit hyperactivity disorder.

 - Say goodbye to cold sleepless nights.
 When you snuggle up with a weighted blanket you’ll stay warm throughout the night, thanks to the super soft fleece material.